-Attending an alternative middle school means having a stronger voice.
 At Arthur Morgan School, we don’t just want to hear from our students, we want them to be the strongest voices in the room.
 We offer an alternative middle school experience that empowers our young people to discover their potential for leadership and self-governance.
 We encourage them to trust themselves and use their voices to promote change and growth.
 Students have real power here.

 All School Meeting

 Every week our staff and students come together to make important decisions that affect our community.
 Through consensus decision making, they learn the importance of speaking their personal truth and listening to others.
 By empowering them to make decisions that have long lasting impact, our students actually build our community and learn to respect each other through their differences.

 They make decisions that affect both their daily lives and the future of the school for years to come.
-Examples of All School Meeting topics include:
+Topics include:

 - School trips and events logistics